Exutisphaerella

 Type species: Exutisphaerella laricina (R. Hartig) Videira & Crous

-Notes: Exutisphaerella was introduced by Videira et al. (2017) with E. laricina as type species.
-E. laricina previously known as M. laricina was reported to infect the host Larix europaea (Pinaceae) in Germany.
-The asexual morph of Exutisphaerella is reported as a Cercoseptoria (fide D.F.
-Farr et al., 1989; Corlett 1991), presently treated as synonym of Pseudocercospora or a Leptostroma (fide Tomilin 1979).
-The asexual morph of Exutisphaerella is characterized by acervular conidiomata, lined with ampulliform conidiophores with truncate apices, forming hyaline and bacillar conidia, 1–4-septate (Patton 1983).
+Notes: Exutisphaerella laricina previously known as Mycosphaerella laricina was reported to infect the host Larix europaea (Pinaceae) in Germany.
+The asexual morph of Exutisphaerella is reported as a Cercoseptoria (fide Farr et al. 1989; Corlett 1991), presently treated as a synonym of Pseudocercospora or a Leptostroma (fide Tomilin 1979).
+The asexual morph of Exutisphaerella is characterised by acervular conidiomata, lined with ampulliform conidiophores with truncate apices, and forming hyaline and bacillar, 1–4-septate conidia (Patton 1983).
 Exutisphaerella is a distinct genus in Mycosphaerellaceae based on both morphology and phylogeny.
+Molecular markers available for Exutisphaerella are ITS, LSU, actin, RPB2 and TEF-1.